 Investigation and Diagnosis

 In the ITIL incident management process, the investigation and diagnosis step is crucial.
 It involves thoroughly investigating the incident, identifying the root cause, and devising a solution.
 When an incident is escalated to the help desk, the employee should first identify and evaluate an initial hypothesis based on the most probable cause of the issue.
-If this initial hypothesis proves incorrect, further investigation is necessary to determine the true source of the incident.

 Once the root cause of an incident has been identified, it is important to take immediate action to address the issue.
 This may involve applying patches to software or replacing faulty hardware.
 The investigation and diagnosis phase of incident management is crucial as it ensures that incidents are resolved promptly and effectively, minimizing any disruptions and maintaining the quality of service.